Jakub-Ner/Jakub-Ner/src/content/pages/featured-projects.md

 ### [WorCare](/Jakub-Ner/citified/hackathons/#worcare--best-hacks-2023-2nd-prize)

 I contributed to developing WorCare, a healthcare app for employers.
-My role focused on building the **Next.js** frontend and backend with **MongoDB**.
+My role focused on building the **Next.js** backend with **MongoDB**.
 Additionally, I uniquely pitched our idea by incorporating [Jan Kochanowski's "To Health"](https://www.babelmatrix.org/works/pl/Kochanowski,_Jan/Na_zdrowie/en/5245-To_Health) trifle.
 Our innovation earned 2nd prize in the Best Hacks 2023.